ethanavatar/jsf-hs/README.md

 # jsf-hs

-A JS-F*ck compiler written in Haskell.
+A jsf*ck compiler written in Haskell.

 ## Usage